-The Risk Management (RM) framework consists of risk strategy (including risk appetite), risk governance, systems and data, risk policies and procedures, risk culture, and risk management process.
+The RM framework consists of risk strategy (including risk appetite), risk governance, systems and data, risk policies and procedures, risk culture, and RM process.
 The RM framework contributes to achieving the strategic, tactical and operational objectives as set out by a.s.r.
+The overall effectiveness of the RM framework is evaluated as part of the regular internal review of the system of governance.

-Risk strategy (incl. risk appetite)

-Risk strategy is defined to contain at least the following elements:
+Risk strategy (incl. risk appetite) Risk strategy is defined to contain at least the following elements:

-- Strategic objectives that are pursued; - The risk appetite in pursuit of those strategic objectives.
+- Strategic, tactical and operational objectives that are pursued; - The risk appetite in pursuit of those strategic, tactical and operational objectives.

-a.s.r.'s risk strategy aims to ensure that decisions are made within the boundaries of the risk appetite, as stipulated annually by the EB and the SB (see chapter Risk strategy and risk appetite).
+a.s.r.'s risk strategy aims to ensure that decisions are made within the boundaries of the risk appetite, as stipulated annually by the EB and the SB (see chapter B.3.1.1 Risk strategy and risk appetite).